rudynurafif/rudynurafif/README.md

 - 👋 Hi, I’m @rudynurafif
 - 👀 I’m interested in Web Development, Digital Marketing, and Data Science
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to start a career in Web Development
 - 📫 How to reach me --> https://rudynurafif.github.io/